STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

 The generated test calls the `addSwitchingFunction()` method from Caller class.
 This method is not called by any other class in the project.
 So, this method should be called from outside.
 One of the input parameters of this method is an object from `SwitchingFunction` class.
-The documentation does not indicated that this parameter cannot be null.
-The generated test passes null as input parameter to the `addSwitchingFunction` method and it does not trigger any exception.
-The called method uses this object to initilize an object from callee class without any check (for instance, null checking).
+The documentation does not indicate that this parameter cannot be null.
+The generated test passes null as an input parameter to the `addSwitchingFunction` method, and it does not trigger any exception.
+The called method uses this object to initialize an object from the callee class without any check (for instance, null checking).

-Next, the test calls another method which uses that initialized object of Callee (`GraggBulirschStoerIntegrator.integrate()`). comments and documentation of this method does not indicate that this method may throw a `NullPointerException`.
-However, by calling this method we trigger a NullPointerException because of the null value that we used in initializing of Callee.
+Next, the test calls another method that uses that initialized object of Callee (`GraggBulirschStoerIntegrator.integrate()`).
+Comments and documentation of this method do not indicate that this method may throw a `NullPointerException`.
+However, by calling this method, we trigger a NullPointerException because of the null value we used to initialize Callee.

-I summary there are no checks or documentation about the internal consistency of the different objects, which allowed Cling to trigger a `NullPointerException`.
+In summary, there are no checks or documentation about the internal consistency of the different objects, which allowed Cling to trigger a `NullPointerException`.

 ## ST25